A 'photo' that won't fit in the family album

 Engineers create 3D model of baby's face for partially-sighted mother

 Every parent likes to take photos of their children as they grow up, watching their progress over the years and recording their achievements.
-Baby photos are particularly important and sentimental, highlighting how a child has grown and changed during a short space of time.
+Baby photos are particularly important and sentimental, highlighting how a child has grown and changed over a short space of time.

 For Yuen Har Tse, a partially-sighted mother, the pleasure of observing her child develop seemed a distant reality.
-That was until 3D Scanners UK Ltd provided a solution in the form of a complete three dimensional solid model of her three month old son’s face, acting as a photograph for her to remember him as he once was.
+That was until 3D Scanners UK provided a solution in the form of a complete three dimensional solid model of her three month old son’s face, acting as a photograph for her to remember him as he once was.

 Yuen Har's son 'Johnathan' was scanned with a 3D laser scanner so quickly (and safely) that it could be used on the tiny baby without even waking him!